Skip to main content Skip to home page

 For legal practitioners

-My client is in Corrections
+My client is in corrections

-My client is not in Corrections custody
+My client is not in corrections custody

 How can I obtain the link for my case?

-Where your client is in Corrections custody, you should add yourself to the case and you will receive the notification as to the hearing date and time.
+Where your client is in corrections custody, you should add yourself to the case and you will receive the notification as to the hearing date and time.
 You will be updated if there are any changes.
 The link for the hearing will be sent to you two days prior to the hearing.

 To add yourself via the portal, use the search function.
-You must satisfy the required criteria (when using the search function a result will not be returned for bookings that have a /silent listing or are a Civil/FVIO or PSIO matter)
+You must satisfy the required criteria (when using the search function a result will not be returned for bookings that have a /silent listing or are a civil/FVIO or PSIO matter)

-If your client is not in Corrections custody, but the case will be facilitated via WebEx, the court will:
+If your client is not in corrections custody, but the case will be facilitated via WebEx, the court will:

 • advise you to obtain the link details from the MCV website.
 The court will tell you what courtroom and time to link in.
 These are “open links”, where multiple cases are listed at the same time, like how open court runs.
 These are published on the